Who's Your Daddy? (2005 TV series): Ratings

 The special premiered to 6.3 million viewers, in which it was fourth in its time slot according to Nielsen Media Research.
 The special had a 2.3/6 rating among adults 18-49.

 Cancellation

 After the pilot finished fourth in the Nielsen ratings for its time slot, Fox decided not to broadcast the other five episodes that had been produced.
-However, the pilot aired as a 'special' and not as a 'series premiere' so technically the series was canceled before airing an episode.
+However, the pilot aired as a 'special' and not as a 'series premiere'.
+The remaining episodes eventually aired on Fox Reality Channel during Father's Day 2005.
+They were all filmed before January 2005.

+Who's Your Mommy?

+A spinoff series, also hosted by Hughes, had a similar premise and payout as Who's Your Daddy?
+The spinoff featured eight women who must find their biological mother among a group in order to win $100,000.
+Two episodes that featured two women named "Alexis" and "Jenna" aired on Fox Reality Channel on May 14, 2005 and November 25, 2005 respectively.